maxtyson123/MaxOS/docs/Notes.md

 - - Physical Layer  (am79c971)
 - It is important to network because it allows for the different layers to be implemented in different ways.
 For example, the physical layer can be implemented using a wireless connection or a wired connection.
 The network layer can be implemented using a router or a switch.
 The transport layer can be implemented using TCP or UDP.
 The application layer can be implemented using HTTP or FTP.
 - The operating system will implement the layers above the network layer (Application, Presentation, Session, Transport) and the network device will implement the layers below the network layer (Data Link, Physical)
-- The reason for this is because the network device is the only thing that can communicate with the physical layer and the network layer.
+- The reason for this is that the network device is the only thing that can communicate with the physical layer and the network layer.
 The operating system can only communicate with the application layer and the transport layer.

 <!-- TOC --><a name="index"></a>
 # Index
 Here is an index of files in the os, and what notes they  relate to.
-This is useful for finding the implmentation of code for a specific part of the notes.
+This is useful for finding the implementation of code for a specific part of the notes.
 <!-- TOC --><a name="kernel"></a>

 ### Kernel